logicalclocks/hopsworks-tutorials/integrations/java/beam/README.md

 your aggregation result is encapsulated in `org.apache.beam.sdk.values.Row` class and that it has the same schema as the feature group you are writing into.

-For example when you executed code in notebook `1_create_taxi_feature_group.ipynb` you created feature group `taxi_ride` that has the following schema:
+For example when you executed python code `./setup/feature_group.py` you created feature group `taxi_ride` that has the following schema:

 ```